Class 8 - Money Transmission Services

 - issue electronic money;

 Full details of regulated activities, exclusions and exemptions from licensing may be found in the Money Transmission Services handbook.
-A licenceholder must comply with any licence conditions that have been imposed by the Commission and which are shown on the licence.
+A licenceholder must comply with any licence conditions that have been imposed by the Authority and which are shown on the licence.

 Existing payment service providers must apply for a licence by the 31st March 2011 and they are exempted until the application and any appeal has been determined.
 Anyone wishing to commence payment services after 1 January 2011 must be in possession of a relevant financial services licence prior to commencing that activity.